From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Performance Evaluation

 As we can see, in the node attack scenario, WF-MTD shows the longest recovery times under fixed and random attackers, reaching 6.2 and 7.6 seconds, respectively.
 Under greedy attacks, RE-MTD performs the worst, with a recovery time of 18.7 seconds.
-In contrast, our PG-FMADRL method dramatically reduces the recovery time by approximately 94.6\%, requiring only about 1 second to restore a secure state.
-In the link attack scenario, the worst recovery times are observed for different methods depending on the attacker type: ID-HAM for fixed attackers with 4.1 seconds, WF-MTD for random attackers with 3.7 seconds, and RE-MTD for greedy attackers with 14.7 seconds.
+In contrast, our PG-FMADRL method dramatically reduces the recovery time by approximately 94.6\%, requiring about 1 second to restore a secure state.
+In the link attack scenario, the worst recovery times are observed for different methods depending on the attacker type.
 Such prolonged recovery durations leave the UAV swarm vulnerable for extended periods, increasing both operational risk and energy consumption.
 Although DESOLATER performs relatively well under greedy attacks in the node scenario, its recovery time increases significantly to 11.8 seconds in the link scenario.
 On the other hand, PG-FMADRL achieves the shortest recovery times across all attack scenarios and attacker types, enabling rapid mitigation and minimizing disruption.

+In summary, the superior attack mitigation rates and reduced recovery times of PG-FMADRL stem from its reward-weighted aggregation and distributed policy learning.
+This enables UAVs to collaboratively reinforce successful defense behaviors in real time.
+Compared to other multi-agent methods such as DESOLATER and ID-HAM, this approach ensures that high-performing agents have greater influence on the global policy, leading to more robust and consistent defense against dynamic and adaptive attacks.